byu-oit/github-action-teams/README.md

 This determines where the notification will be sent.
 Consider sending test notifications to `Application Engineering > notification-testing` during development.

 The step will need an ID, which shows up in the title of the card notification (The <ID> workflow...)
-The tag (`@js` in the examples) is the name of the branch or tag that the event came from.
+The tag (`@js` in the examples) is the name of the branch or tag that the event came from

 # Results
 This is what the success message looks like